yuanqing/sketch-add-artboard-borders-and-titles/README.md

 ### Add Artboard Borders

-- Draw borders around all artboards on the current page
+- Draws borders around all artboards on the current page

 Settings | Default
 :--|:--